 The Province of Ontario establishes the Education tax rate for each class of property.
 Education taxes are then billed and collected by the City and remitted to the four local School Boards.
-The 2016 rate for Residential and Multi-Residential classes has been set at 0.00188%.
+The 2020 rate for Residential and Multi-Residential classes is TBD.
 Residential and Multi-Residential education tax rates are the same for all municipalities across Ontario.
 The Education tax rates for Commercial and Industrial classes are unique to the City but are still regulated by the Province.
-For the year 2016 the City will levy and forward to the School Boards a total of $22.1 million.
+For the year 2020 the City will levy and forward to the School Boards is TBD.

 Tax rates consist of two parts – an education component, and a municipal component.
 The Provincial Government sets the education component, and the municipal component is set by City Council.
 The Province sets the education rate to raise sufficient funds to operate the education system.
 City Council establishes the municipal rate to raise sufficient funds to operate the municipality.

 Rates By Property Class

 Tax rates are established for each class of property (Residential, Multi-Residential, Commercial, Industrial, etc.) and are expressed as a percentage of the Residential tax rate.
 The City also addresses different types of properties in different ways, and applies different tax rates to different types of property.
 This is done through the division of properties into property classes.